hpi-swa-lab/godot-pronto/changelog/i5w1-jf-notes.md

 * **Value**: Fix out of bounds when changinig `min` or `max`.
 * **Code**: Remove Label from Code-Behavior and use the name from the object-tree instead
 * **Function-Behavior**: A behavior that stores different functions that can be used anywhere (just like `at()`) in order to reduce duplicate code while still having a structure.
+* **GLOBAL-Nodes**: Very often we have to traverse the tree in order to get to a specific node.
+It would be very nice if we could just give certain (Pronto)-nodes a global ID and access them via `at(...)` so we don't need to go through parents and children anymore.
+* **Autocomplete for `at()`**: It would be nice if we could have an autocompletion/suggestion for the `at` method because sometimes you are just not 100 % certain, how you named a Value.
+* **Prototyping UI**: Add option to start the UI closed.